 - 2. The owner/operator shall not operate within 1000 feet of the outer boundary of any K-12 school site nor within an overburdened community, as defined in Regulation 2-1-243. - a.
 The owner/operator shall comply with the all applicable provisions of Regulation 2, Rule 5. (basis: Regulation 2-1-413.2) - b.
 The owner/operator shall emit no more than 10 tons per year of each pollutant, including POC, CO, NOx, PM10, NPOC or SO2. - c.
 To be able to operate within an overburdened community, as defined in Regulation 2-1-243, the owner/operator shall comply with the applicable public noticing requirements of Regulation 2-1-412 and the applicable project risk limits of Regulation 2-5-302.
 This will require submittal and Air District approval of an application for a revised permit to operate.

-(Basis: Regulations 2-1-412, 2-1-413.3, and 2-5-302) - The owner/operator shall fire Sfuel with sulfur content no greater than 0.05wt%. (basis: Cumulative increase, BACT, Toxics) - The owner/operator of Shours during any calendar day.
-The total operation is limited to in any consecutive 12-month period. (basis: Cumulative increase, BACT, Toxics) - The owner/operator shall not process more than period. (basis: Cumulative increase) tons of wood in any consecutive 12-month - 6.
-The owner/operator of S- Tub Grinder with Diesel Engine shall use A- Water Spray as necessary to prevent dust emissions from the tub grinder from violating any applicable provisions of Air District Regulation 6-1 (basis: Regulation 6-1) - 7.
-The owner/operator shall equip the diesel engine of Seither: Tub Grinder with Diesel Engine with - a. a non-resettable totalizing meter that measures hours of operation for the engine; or - b. a non-resettable fuel usage meter, the maximum hourly fuel rate shall be used to convert fuel usage to hours of operation.
+(Basis: Regulations 2-1-412, 2-1-413.3, and 2-5-302)

+- 3. The owner/operator shall fire S- Tub Grinder with Diesel Engine exclusively with diesel fuel with sulfur content no greater than 0.05wt%.

+(basis: Cumulative increase, BACT, Toxics) - The owner/operator of S- Tub Grinder with Diesel Engine shall not operate for more than hours during any calendar day.
+The total operation is limited to hours of operation in any consecutive 12-month period. (basis: Cumulative increase, BACT, Toxics) - 5.
+The owner/operator shall not process more than period. tons of wood in any consecutive 12-month

+- 6. The owner/operator of S- Tub Grinder with Diesel Engine shall use A- Water Spray as necessary to prevent dust emissions from the tub grinder from violating any applicable provisions of Air District Regulation 6-1 (basis: Regulation 6-1) - 7.
+The owner/operator shall equip the diesel engine of S- Tub Grinder with Diesel Engine with either: - a. a non-resettable totalizing meter that measures hours of operation for the engine; or - b. a non-resettable fuel usage meter, the maximum hourly fuel rate shall be used to convert fuel usage to hours of operation.